mattsui19/jsonProcess/README.md

 - Emojis and URLs are extracted and preserved in separate fields
 - Conversation segmentation uses a 2-hour time window (configurable)
 - The pipeline preserves all original data while adding computed features
+- **No intermediate cleaning step needed** - everything happens in one pass